Hometown: Bettendorf, Iowa

 Alma Mater: Kalamazoo College

-David DeSimone was officially announced as Concordia University's head men's and women's tennis coach on Feb.
-18, 2019.
+David DeSimone was officially announced as Concordia University's head men's and women's tennis coach in February 2019.
 He also serves in an athletic fund development role.

 DeSimone jumped into the fire during the 2019 season and helped lead the Bulldog women to a 15-6 overall mark (program record for wins in a season) and a GPAC tournament runner up finish.
 As a result, DeSimone earned GPAC Women's Tennis Coach of the Year honors.
 Meanwhile, the men's team went 10-10 overall and reached the conference postseason semifinals.
 A total of 13 Bulldogs collected some form of All-GPAC recognition in 2019 and the men's team shared the national lead for number of NAIA Scholar-Athletes.
 Before the 2020 season was shut down, Concordia had posted records of 6-3 on the women's side and 6-4 on the men's side.